Mental health in India: Awareness and portrayal

-Deepika Padukone is the brand ambassador for the Indian Psychiatric Society and an advocate of mental healthcare.
+Deepika Padukone (pictured in 2020) is the brand ambassador for the Indian Psychiatric Society and an advocate of mental healthcare.
 The World Economic Forum presented her with the Crystal Award in 2020 for creating awareness on mental health.
 Padukone has publicly spoken about her personal experience of overcoming depression.

 In the run up to the 2019 Indian general election, the Indian Psychiatry Society asked politicians not to use the word 'mental' or similar terms such as "mental instability", "mad" or "send them to a mental hospital" when talking about their opponents, and informed the Election Commission of India of the same.

-Mental illness is portrayed in most of Indian cinema with excessive dramatization, minimal sensitivity or scientific credibility, to the extent that psychiatric treatments become tools of punishment and causes of insanity— Funtoosh, Pagla Kahin Ka, Sholay, Khalnayak, Baazigar, Kaun, Anjaana Anjaani and No Entry.
+Mental illness is portrayed in most of Indian cinema with excessive dramatization, minimal sensitivity or scientific credibility, to the extent that psychiatric treatments become tools of punishment and causes of insanity— Funtoosh, Pagla Kahin Ka, Sholay, Khal Nayak, Baazigar, Kaun?, Anjaana Anjaani and No Entry.
 On the other hand, films such as Tamasha and Taare Zameen Par stand out in this context.
 The portrayal of depression is also lacking of scientific temper.
 Developing scientific temper among the citizens is a fundamental duty prescribed in Article 51A(h) of the Indian Constitution.

 During a study conducted in 2022 in India, it was observed that around 32% of the patients initially sought assistance from general medical practitioners, followed by consultations with psychiatrists and faith healers.
 The study also revealed an average delay of 24 months before patients accessed psychiatric services.